-My work as a documentary filmmaker and videojournalist has included projects for the New York Times, Wall Street Journal, PBS, Discovery Channel, and many other media outlets, educational institutions, foundations, companies, and independent documentaries.
+My work as a cinematographer, documentary filmmaker, and videojournalist has included projects for the New York Times, Wall Street Journal, PBS, Discovery Channel, and many other media outlets, educational institutions, foundations, companies, and independent documentaries.
 I have worked on videos that have been part of a Pulitzer Prize-winning New York Times explanatory reporting package, won two College Television Awards (a.k.a.
 Student Emmys), and been a Student Academy Awards national finalist.

 I love that my job is to become a serial expert on interesting people doing interesting things, all over the world.
 I’ve shot in Kenya, Spain, Switzerland, Senegal, Liberia, Azerbaijan, the Philippines, Haiti, and all around the USA.